mlflow/mlflow/docs/source/tracking/artifacts-stores.rst

 #. ``AZURE_STORAGE_ACCESS_KEY``
 #. ``DefaultAzureCredential()``

-You must set one of these options on both your client application and your MLflow tracking server.
+You must set one of these options on **both your client application and your MLflow tracking server**.
 Also, you must run ``pip install azure-storage-blob`` separately (on both your client and the server) to access Azure Blob Storage.
 Finally, if you want to use DefaultAzureCredential, you must ``pip install azure-identity``;
 MLflow does not declare a dependency on these packages by default.